qiscus/react-native-qiscus-meet/README.md

 In your component,

-1.) import JitsiMeet and JitsiMeetEvents: `import QiscusMeet, { QiscusMeetEvents } from 'react-native-qiscus-meet';`
+1.) import QiscusMeet and QiscusMeetEvents: `import QiscusMeet, { QiscusMeetEvents } from 'react-native-qiscus-meet';`

 2.) add the following code: